artshumrc/scrolls-astro/README.md

 ### Running the CMS locally
   - `npm install`
   - `npx decap-server`.
 This runs a local Express server that serves the CMS on port `8081`.
   - `npm run build && npm run preview`.
-This builds the site and Pagefind index and serve it on `localhost:4321`.
+This builds the site and Pagefind index and serve it on `localhost:4321`. `npm run dev` does not work for the CMS as of now.
+  - Visit `http://localhost:4321/admin/` to access the CMS.
 ### Running the CMS in production
-- To be added.
+- To be added
+- Netlify Identity
+- Netlify Git Gateway

 ## 🚀 Project Structure